Tuff Hedeman

+Early life and career

+Richard Neale Hedeman was born in El Paso, Texas, to a family from New Mexico.
+As a young child, he was with a family friend when he had accidentally slammed Hedeman's hand in his truck's door.
+When he opened the door to release the boy's hand, the family friend saw that he was not crying.
+As a result, he nicknamed him "Tough Nut".
+As Hedeman grew, the nickname was eventually shortened to "Tuff" and it stuck.

+Hedeman was raised at the Sunland Park Racetrack, where both his parents, Red and Clarice, were employed.
+Tuff started his rodeo career at the age of four.
+Working from groom to exercising racehorses, his growth spurt ended his jockey career at 14 years of age.
+He idolized rodeo cowboys Donnie Gay and Larry Mahan.

-Hedeman was born in El Paso, Texas, and won many junior rodeos in his youth.
-In 1980, he won the high school rodeo bull riding and All Around titles in New Mexico.
-He won the team roping title and All Around designation again in 1981.
+Hedeman won many junior rodeos in his youth.
+In 1980, he won the high school rodeo bull riding and all-around titles in New Mexico.
+He won the team roping title and all-around designation again in 1981.
 After high school, he attended Sul Ross State University in Alpine, Texas.
-At Sul Ross, he was a member of the rodeo team, competing in bronc riding, team roping, steer wrestling, and bull riding.
+At Sul Ross, he was a member of the rodeo team, competing in saddle bronc riding, team roping, steer wrestling, and bull riding.